exasol/azure-data-factory-functions/doc/user_guide.md

 Open a new tab in your browser and navigate to your Function App you set up in the earlier steps.

-In your function app, select the 'App keys' tab.
+In your Function App, select the 'App keys' tab.

 Under 'Host keys' you'll see the default key.
 We'll use this key, if you wish you could also create an additional key and use that one.